-Short-Term Storage: Loosely wrap kale in a damp paper towel and refrigerate in a partially open plastic bag, reusable container or salad spinner for use within 3-5 days.
-Kale is very perishable, so use quickly.
+Short-Term Storage: Loosely wrap kale in a damp paper towel and refrigerate in a partially open plastic bag, reusable container or salad spinner for use within a week.
+For long term storage, Kale may be frozen.

 Thoroughly clean kale by dunking it in tepid water several times and then rinsing under cold running water.